richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 If you want to get involved, the [Get Involved](https://adoptopenjdk.net/getinvolved.html) article in the AdoptOpenJDK blog is a good place to start.
 Also, you should read the the [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) in the AdoptOpenJDK Infrastructure repository at github.com.

-I've described other things you need to know and do below.
+The rest of this document describes what else you need to know and do.

 # The AdoptOpenJDK Infrastructure GitHub repository